constancecrozier/constancecrozier.github.io/README.md

 If you came here looking for my blog, it is now hosted at [this address](https://constancecrozier.wordpress.com), apologies for the inconvenience!

 <h2>News</h2>
+* **12/2022** Our team, led by UT Austin, has been selected for a \$400k award to compete in Challenge 3 of the ARPA-E Grid Optimization Competition. [[Press release](https://arpa-e.energy.gov/news-and-media/press-releases/department-energy-announces-grid-optimization-go-competition)]
 * **10/2022** I attended the [Rising Stars 2022 Workshop](https://www.linkedin.com/feed/update/urn:li:activity:6991833288759816192/), it was great to meet everyone!
 * **10/2022** I am at INFORMS 2022, presenting on "Robust pricing for residential demand response with human-in-the-loop".
 * **08/2022** Excited to have been selected to attend the Rising Stars workshop at UT Austin in October.